If you smell gas or are worried about gas safety, call 0800 111 999 at any time of the day or night. Read more

 Read

-Steven Storey, Site Manager for Northern Gas Networks, said: “We apologise for any inconvenience caused during these essential works.
-However, it is vital we complete them to continue to maintain a safe and reliable gas supply to the residents of Hartlepool.
+Craig Skinner, Central Operations Manager for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Wakefield. ”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.